UbiquityRobotics/ubiquity_main/Doc_Downloading_and_Installing_the_Ubiquity_Ubuntu_ROS_Kernel_Image.md

 10. Connect an RJ45 Ethernet cable between your Raspberry Pi 2 and your router.

+11. You need to bring up "zeroconf".  "zeroconf" is system of software tools that will allow you to access the Raspberry Pi 2 using the name `ubuntu.local` rather than an internet addess (e.g. 192.168.1.123 .)
+On you desktop/laptop do the following:

+        # Install the `avahi` Linux "zeroconf" server:
+        sudo apt-get install libnss-mdns
+        # To ensure that it installed correctly (note the use of back quotes
+        # around `hostname`:
+        ping -c 5 `hostname`.local
+        # You should get 5 ping responses.
+If not, "zeroconf" is
+        # not working.

-11. Apply power to the Raspberry Pi 2 via the micro-USB connector on the edge of the the Raspberry Pi 2.
+12. Apply power to the Raspberry Pi 2 via the micro-USB connector on the edge of the the Raspberry Pi 2.

-12. Wait about a minute.
+13. Wait about a minute.
 The LED's on the Raspberry Pi 2 should stop blinking.

-13. Connect to the Raspberry Pi 2 from your laptop desktop:
+14. Connect to the Raspberry Pi 2 from your laptop desktop:

         ssh ubuntu@ubuntu.local
         # If you asked a yes/no questions, answer `yes`.